cyfyifanchen/rust-diary/day-1/README.md

 ```

 Although `brew` installation works, but it is not recommended, so the `rustup update` won't work, don't know if this gonna be an issue later on.
 Maybe I need to find a way to make `rustup` work, I will see.

+## Hello world

+Nice, got the `Hello world!` working.

+## Hello cargo

+Cargo is a tool for build and dep manager, it's like Bun.